-NFL Rumors: Patriots ‘Have Called’ On Emmanuel Sanders, Mohamed Sanu
+NESN

 The receiver-starved Patriots have called the Denver Broncos about a possible trade for wideout Emmanuel Sanders, according to CLNS Media’s Evan Lazar.
 New England also kicked the tires on a deal for Atlanta Falcons wide receiver Mohamed Sanu during the offseason, but it’s unclear whether they remain interested.

 “There’s two names I think that Patriots fans should really pay attention to, and that is Emmanuel Sanders and Mohamed Sanu,” Lazar reported Friday.
 “The Patriots have called Denver on Emmanuel Sanders.
 They called them a few weeks ago.
 Denver said, ‘We’re not there yet, we’re not going to tear the whole thing down quiet yet.
-So, call us back closer to the deadline and we’ll see where we’re at, record-wise.’ ”
+So, call us back closer to the deadline and we’ll see where we’re at, record-wise.'”

 Lazar added: “In the offseason, Mohamed Sanu was almost a Patriot.
 The Patriots had a deal in place for Mohamed Sanu.
-Atlanta backed out at the last second. … They wanted Mohamed Sanu at one point in time.
+Atlanta backed out at the last second. … They wanted Mohamed Sanu at one point in time.”

 Of course, either Sanders or Sanu would be significant adds for the Patriots.